 What does it mean to campaign with Unicef?

-From the refugee crisis to the changing climate, children around the world are at the greatest risk when there’s danger.
+From the refugee crisis to climate change, children around the world are at the greatest risk when there’s danger.

-We campaign to stand up for children’s rights, but we can only do this with the support of people like you.
+We campaign to stand up for children’s rights, but we can only do it with your support.
 Whether it’s signing petitions, telling your MP to act, sharing our stories with your friends or raising awareness in public, these are the actions that win campaigns and help keep children safe.

 We know that campaigning can make a difference.
-“Campaigning is about getting big enough numbers involved,” explained Duncan, a Unicef campaigner.
-“Everybody can help – you may just be one person but collectively we have an influence.”
+“Everybody can help,” says Duncan, a Unicef campaigner.
+“It’s all about getting enough numbers involved.
+You may be one person but collectively we have an influence.”

 Last year, we launched a campaign to reunite refugee children in Calais with their families in the UK.
 Thanks to the support of over 175,000 campaigners signing petitions and calling on their MP to act, Theresa May pledged to bring to safety every child in the Calais settlement who has family in the UK.
 This is a tremendous achievement and will change the lives of children and their families.